mukeshbasira/PJP-Assignmnets/README.md

 link - https://github.com/mukeshbasira/simple-java-maven-app/tree/week7/mobile

-#Question Topic: Spring Framework IoC
+-----Question Topic: Spring Framework IoC------

 Question: Consider you are building a Mobile which has dependencies of Camera, Screen, Speaker which has-a relation.